 Many Homeowners want a resolution to their case.
 In other words, they want to avoid a Final Judgment of Foreclosure and having their property sold.
-By continuing to fight your case, Attorney Fees, Interest, and principal balance will increase.
-This can be a problem if you had equity before the case started.
-If you owe less than the value of the property, the fees from the Foreclosure may decrease your profit from the sale.
-Further, you may even have to sell through a short sale if the equity no longer exists.
+By fighting your case, attorney fees, Interest, and principal balance will increase.
+This can be a problem if you have equity in your property.
+If you owe less than the value of the property, the court fees from the Foreclosure may decrease your profit from the sale.
+As a result, you may even have to sell through a short sale if the equity no longer exists.
 Many Homeowners are not aware of this.

-Another disadvantage of actively fighting a Foreclosure is that the Court may set your case quicker for Trial.
-Depending on the Judge, if it is determined that your case is contested, they may want the case to be heard.
+Another disadvantage of fighting a Foreclosure is that the Court may set your case quicker for Trial.
+Depending on the Judge, if it is determined that your case is contested, they may want it to be heard in a shorter period of time.
 While the Homeowner may have thought by fighting the case would delay the process, it could work against them.
-This does not always occur but anyone in Foreclosure should be mindful of this occurrence.
+This does not always occur but anyone in Foreclosure should be mindful.